 - Non-throated.
 Instead of a continuous thread, this style has a single moving point that contacts the gear.
 The minimal contact makes this type of worm drive most vulnerable to wear and tear from high unit load.

 - Single-throated.
 This variation can withstand high unit loads with less wear.
 Its concave helix wraps around the worm, making continuous contact with the gear.

 - Double-throated (called hourglass or cone).
 This style can withstand the highest unit loads without excessive wear and tear because it has concave teeth on both the worm and the gear, doubling the contact area.

 Worm gears are ideal for low- to moderate-horsepower applications, where you need compact size but high ratios and high output torque, coupled with significant speed reduction.
 That can make them an ideal solution for conveyors, small machinery, and packaging equipment.
 They also operate quietly compared to other gear types, making them ideal for installations where noise would pose problems, such as elevators..
 Additionally, since worm gears have fewer moving parts, there is less risk of failure.

 Worm drives can be designed with right-hand or left-hand gearing, to turn either clockwise or counter-clockwise.
 With an internal helical gear, both parts must be the same hand.
 With external helical gears that function in parallel, the hands must be opposite.

 W.C.
 Branham is an industry leader in manufacturing right angle gearboxes.
 We offer three types of right angle (worm drive) gearboxes, and each model can be spec’d in numerous bore sizes and gear ratios.
-So, simple as worm gears may be, determining which configuration would be best for your application may not be so simple.
+As simple as worm gears may be, determining which configuration would be best for your application may not be so simple.
 We are always here to answer your questions.
-If you need help, we encourage you to contact W.C.
-Branham's design and engineering experts.
+If you need help, we encourage you to contact Branham's design and engineering experts.